justfriend/Implementing-Domain-Driven-Design-zh/docs/ch4.md

 Interestingly enough, when we think about the influence that DIP has on this architecture, we might conclude that there are actually no longer any layers at all.
 Both high-level and low-level concerns are dependent only on abstractions, which seems to topple the stack.
 What if we actually thought of turning this architecture on its ear and adding a bit more symmetry?
 Let’s next see how that would work.

-## HEXAGONAL OR PORTS AND ADAPTERS
+## 4.3 HEXAGONAL OR PORTS AND ADAPTERS 六边形架构（端口与适配器）

 With the Hexagonal Architecture2 Alistair Cockburn codified a style to produce symmetry [Cockburn].
 It advances this goal by allowing many disparate clients to interact with the system on equal footing.
 Need a new client?
 Not a problem.
 Just add an Adapter to transform any given client’s input into that understood by the internal application’s API.
 At the same time, output mechanisms employed by the system, such as graphics, persistence, and messaging, may also be diverse and swappable.
 That’s possible because an Adapter is created to transform application results into a form accepted by a specific output mechanism.